OWASP/www-policy/operational/chapter-handbook-existing.md

 A chapter should have a treasurer who is in charge of money.
 This person can be (and often is) the leader.
 His/her name should be communicated to the Community Manager so we can update our official records.
 Some key guidelines about managing your chapter budget:
 - Any Chapter which has a $0 or low bank account can ask for a grant.
 The funding request must include specifically what you wish to spend the money on.
 Any amount in your chapter account will first be subtracted from the request.
 For example, if you ask for $100 to pay for refreshments but have $40 in your account, we may give you a grant of $60.
 Needing a grant does not guarantee the OWASP Foundation will provide a grant.
 Pre-approval is required to ensure an expense is covered, especially if there's a chance of it exceeding a chapters's total funds.
-- Any Chapter with more than $5000 at the end of the year must submit a budget for the use of these monies or risk the surplus being put in the general outreach fund
+- Any Chapter with more than $5,000 at the end of the year must submit a budget for the use of these monies or risk the surplus being put in the general outreach fund
 - Some ways of using funds require prior approval (see below).
-- All discussions about using funds, requests for funds, and budgets must be linked to transparently on the chapter wiki or in the chapter list archives.
+- All discussions about using funds, requests for funds, and budgets must be linked to transparently on the chapter website or in the chapter list archives.
 - Chapters have the right to ask for large budget items from the board during the annual budget creation (Prior to November first) (see below).

 ### Spending Guidelines
-For the following common expenses, if the expenditure is under $500, Chapter Leaders can consider their purchase "white-listed" for reimbursement out of the chapter’s account, provided that the chapter has the necessary funds in its account:
+For the following common expenses, if the expenditure is under $500, Chapter Leaders can consider their purchase "white-listed" for reimbursement out of the chapter's account, provided that the chapter has the necessary funds in its account:
 - Meeting venue rental
 - Refreshments for a meeting
 - Promotion of a meeting
 - OWASP Merchandise

 If, however, the expense does not fall under one of the above categories or is greater than $500, a second signer (another chapter leader or board member) must sign off on the purchase.
-While travel for speakers is a common expense and may fall under $500, some chapters still prefer to have a second signer to avoid the appearance of conflict of interest. .
-Similarly, a donation of money out of the chapter’s account back to the Foundation, requires a second signer.
+While travel for speakers is a common expense and may fall under $500, some chapters still prefer to have a second signer to avoid the appearance of conflict of interest.
+Similarly, a donation of money out of the chapter's account back to the Foundation, requires a second signer.
 The exact details of the reimbursement process can be found under Reimbursement Process Details.

 From an administrative perspective, OWASP has a responsibility to show its supporters that their donations (via members, sponsorship or other) are being used properly - in support of the OWASP mission.
 Visit the OWASP Funding page under "Additional Resources" to see your chapter's current funding balance.
 Exceptions to the guidelines can be brought to the Staff for potential approval and tracking.